-To ensure a secure connection from users’ browsers to our service, we employ a 256-bit encrypted connection to the Lucidchart environment via TLS 1.1 and a world-class certificate provider.
+To ensure a secure connection from users’ browsers to our service, we support encrypted connections of up to AES-256 and TLS 1.2, backed by certificates from a world-class certificate provider.

 Lucidchart also employs encryption at rest to protect the secrecy of all data persisted by the application.
-The cryptographic keys are protected by a pair of (redundant) passphrases stored in separate environments.
+The cryptographic keys used to secure Lucidchart are protected by Hardware Security Modules (HSM) and are never introduced into the Lucidchart environment.

 To provide rigorous access controls, we have both network layer (IP) and transport layer (TCP) firewalls that segregate network traffic between application tiers.